bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Actually Private Rolls](https://github.com/syl3r86/Actually-Private-Rolls) - Hides Private GM Rolls completely rather than just obfuscating the result.
 This can be toggled on or off in the Settings Menu.
 - [Background Volume](https://github.com/mtvjr/background-volume) - Allows the DM to configure the volume of a scene's background
 - [Combat Enhancements](https://gitlab.com/asacolips-projects/foundry-mods/combat-enhancements) - Improved initiatives tab with health tracking and drag and drop reordering.
+- [VTT FPS Meter](https://github.com/ardittristan/VTTFPSMeter) - OPTIONAL: Adds an FPS meter, used for testing and performance debugging.
+  - There is also [FPS Meter](https://foundryvtt.com/packages/fpsmeter/) which is similar.
 - [GM Notes](https://foundryvtt.com/packages/gm-notes/) - Add GM-Only notes to entities (Actor, Items (including owned items), RollTable, and JournalEntry).
 - [GM Token-Drag Visibility](https://github.com/SteffanPoulsen/token-drag-visibility) - Module that disables the vision limitation when dragging a token as a GM.
 Useful for moving players between floors on the same map.
 - [Laptop Form Fix](https://foundryvtt.com/packages/laptop-fix/) - Fixes issues where the some Form Applications put the submit button off screen.